 Find out about Berrington's ambitious Garden Project.
 Keep up to date with the latest news and research and how you can donate or get involved.

-Discover how we're restoring and conserving this rare survivor of Georgian garden design, thanks to our supporters.
+Discover how we're restoring and conserving this rare survivor of Georgian garden design.

 Step inside a contemporary take on the Georgian garden pavilion or 'eye-catcher'.